ilhamkr/ilhamkr/README.md

 ## Hi there 👋, I'm Ilham Krhan

-**Software developer focused on backend and full-stack development.**
+**Software Developer focused on Web and Backend development, continuously learning and improving full-stack skills.**

 ## 🛠️ Technologies